 Be Sure to File Your Sacramento Wrongful Death Lawsuit Before Time Runs Out

-When filing a wrongful death lawsuit following the death of a loved one in Sacramento, it is critical that you know the filing deadline.
+When filing a wrongful death lawsuit following the unexpected death of a loved one in Sacramento, it is critical that you know the filing deadline.
 The wrongful death statute of limitations in California grants claimants two years to file a lawsuit against the liable party following the loss of a loved one.
-Missing this deadline could mean the loss of your right to recover compensation.
+Failure to respect this time limit could mean the loss of your right to recover compensation.

 However, you need to understand that the standard two-year deadline does not apply in all cases.
 The details of your case could potentially enable you to file a lawsuit long after the typical deadline has passed.
 At the same time, you could just as easily find yourself in a position where you have far less than two years to file.